coozila/alpha/docs/usage.md

 ### GPT-4 ONLY Mode

-If you have access to GPT-4, this mode allows you to use Auto-GPT solely with GPT-4.
+If you have access to GPT-4, this mode allows you to use alpha solely with GPT-4.
 This may give your bot increased intelligence.

 ``` shell